mesolimbo/definition-of-done/README.md

 # The Definition of Done

 A guide for developers looking to release and maintain quality software, written as a data-driven DocOps Jekyll SPA.
+You can read the compiled documentation [here](https://mesolimbo.github.io/definition-of-done/).

 ## Usage

 The Markdown documentation in this project is compiled automatically by Github using Jekyll whenever you commit changes to the main branch in the `docs` folder.
-The compiled documentation is then available [here](https://mesolimbo.github.io/definition-of-done/).

 ## Contributing